 Craig Bennett, chief executive of Friends of the Earth, said: “We are in an ecological and climate emergency and parliament have supported an outdated decision to chase climate-wrecking development.
 How can we take any government remotely seriously when they claim to care about climate chaos while supporting this runway?”

 Nic Ferriday added “Judges Hickinbottom and Holgate have meekly supported the government by saying that the government can ignore the latest evidence and even its own undertakings on climate change.
-We must hold them as well as the government to account.”
+The government can, with legal impunity, mislead MPs (and presumably anyone else).
+We therefore need to hold the judges as well as the government to account.”